-Chanting gladdens the heart and influences our entire system in a very beneficial fashion (body, breath, mind and heart.)
+Chanting influences our body, breath, mind and heart in a very beneficial fashion and strengthen our connectedness to the innermost aspect of our human system.
+Deep listening is another essential skill that develops with chanting.
 Because it uses only three notes, chanting is accessible to anyone, even those who believe that they cannot sing.

 Unlike the practice of yoga, which is very individual, Vedic Chanting with its call and response methodology, is presented as a group practice which is meditative but also brings a sense of connection and support.